SusmithaVenkittaraman/Fun_with_ETL/README.md

 # Extracting and loading to relational database(postgreSQL):

 The code for the transformations and loading is in the CSV_to_Postgres.ipynb Jupyter Notebook.
-Please add your password for postgres before running the code.
+Please add your password for postgres in config.py before running the code.

 # Hospitals data ETL: